mapbox/mapbox-sdk-py/docs/geocoding.md

 See https://www.mapbox.com/developers/api/geocoding/ for general documentation of the API.

-Your Mapbox access token should be set in your environment; eee the [access tokens](access_tokens.md) documentation for more information.
+Your Mapbox access token should be set in your environment; see the [access tokens](access_tokens.md) documentation for more information.

 ## Geocoding sources